dwisianto/github-bak2021-03/k2/kXX/kPy/README.md

 ## Package Module Extension

 There are (at least) three possible ways to install a python package in your $HOME directory.
-All of them have to be followed by a configuration of your environment, more specifically the PYTHONPATH.
+All of them have to be followed by a configuration of your PYTHONPATH environment.

 ### package template